Master Man (Marvel Comics): Max Lohmer

 The grandnephew of Lohmer, Max Lohmer, appears in the fifth volume of Captain America.
 Lohmer leads a gang of Neo-Nazis called the Master Men, who are empowered with a weaker version of the Super-Soldier Serum by Red Skull.
 The gang embark on a rampage in London until they are defeated by Captain America and heroes Union Jack and Spitfire.

 Powers and abilities

-Wilhelm Lohmer was a frail human until exposed to the Nazi variation of Professor Erskine's Super-Soldier Serum, and receives enhanced physical abilities.
+Wilhelm Lohmer was a frail human until exposed to the Nazi variation of Abraham Erskine's Super-Soldier Serum, and receives enhanced physical abilities.
 The Nazi version of the process is amplified and as a result Lohmer receives greater abilities than those of Captain America, including superior strength, stamina, durability, speed, and flight.
 The serum, however, was unstable and at times Lohmer would revert to his normal self.

 Other versions

-Heroes Reborn

-In the Heroes Reborn universe, a version of Master Man named Alexander appears as a super-powered ally to the Red Skull promoting Nazism in the present day, and is seen attacking Nick Fury (and is revealed as an LMD).
+In the Heroes Reborn universe, a version of Master Man named Alexander appears as a super-powered ally to the Red Skull promoting Nazism in the present day, and is seen attacking Nick Fury (and is revealed as a Life Model Decoy).
 This version of Master Man later develops the delusion that he is the Christian God and forms a cult in which his gamma-powered minions enslave the population of California.